bitbof/browser-bug-demos/README.md

-This repo demonstrates browsers bugs that tend to affect drawing web apps the most.
+This repo demonstrates browser bugs that tend to affect drawing web apps the most.
 Status should be fairly up-to-date.

 Visit here for easy viewing of demos: [bitbof.github.io/browser-bug-demos](https://bitbof.github.io/browser-bug-demos/)